Health Sciences (Radiological Technology) (BHSc)

 Program options

 As a Radiological Technology student, you will have many opportunities to do hands-on clinical work.
 During the 8-week summer clinical practicum after years 1, 2 and 3, you’ll put the knowledge learned in the classroom to real-life use in the hospital setting.
-You may choose to stay in Halifax to complete the practicums, or travel to locations elsewhere in the Maritimes or across Canada.
+You may choose to stay in Halifax to complete the practicums but may also have to travel to locations elsewhere in the Maritimes.

 In your 4th year, you have the option to earn a certificate in Magnetic Resonance Imaging (MRI) to customize your degree and enhance your future career options.